HHH-GH/mg-frontend-cheatsheet/README.md

 Helpful things for MetaGame builders
 View it at [mg-frontend-cheatsheet.vercel.app](https://mg-frontend-cheatsheet.vercel.app/)

+## Oh no
+- MetaGame is no longer a thing, so this doesn't actually have any use now  https://metagame.substack.com/p/metagame-is-dead-long-live-metagame

 ## What
 - Print out all the breakpoints and font sizes and widths and spacings and paddings  ✔
 - Print out all the named colours used in the design system so they can be copy-pasted ✔